Get Started

 On-demand fulfillment

 When it comes to on-demand fulfillment, both sublimation and DTG are great options.
-The outcome really depends on choosing the right provider that will suit your business needs.
-For example, Printful offers both.
+The outcome depends on your on-demand supplier.
+For example, Printful offers both these printing methods (and more!).

 When using an on-demand provider like Printful, you don’t have to worry about inventory costs or dealing with excess stock.
 Print products are made only after an order has been received, eliminating overproduction and the need for extra storage.

-Alternatively, if you rely on an on-demand printing service like Printful, there’s no upfront investment needed.
-Products are made only after the customer has placed an order, and the item is printed, packed, and sent by Printful directly to your customer.
+Alternatively, if you rely on an on-demand printing service like Printful, no upfront investment is needed.
+Products are made only after the customer has placed an order, and Printful prints, packs, and sends the item directly to your customer.
 It’s that simple.

 Printful logo